mpnally/Terrifically-Simple-JSON/README.md

     }
 }
 ```
-I'm not suggesting that anyone would actually encode a number in JSON in this way, but if you need a way
+I'm not suggesting that anyone would actually encode a number in JSON in this way—I just wanted to illustrate
+that the concept can apply to all datatypes—but if you need a way
 to encode dates that distinguishes them from strings, this would be a way to do it in TS-JSON.
 If the number example
 seems unintuitive, consider that
 when you write `178` in JSON, you are really writing a reference to a number.
 The language we use to write these references was
 [developed over 3 milleania](https://en.wikipedia.org/wiki/History_of_the_Hindu-Arabic_numeral_system).
 When you write `true` or `false` in JSON, you are using a different reference language—one that is specific to booleans.
 Strings can be viewed the same way.
-A datatype is really just a set of pre-existing entities, with a language for writing
+Any datatype can be viewed as being a set of pre-existing entities with a language for writing
 references to them [and perhaps some rules for operators that can be performed on them, but JSON does not have operators].
 JSON has built-in support for the reference languages for numbers, booleans and strings.
 Lacking a built-in reference language for other datatypes like URLs and Dates,